Maid Levy Singapore 2026: Concessionary Rate & IRAS Relief Guide

 3. Forgetting to renew a PWD letter.
 The Persons with Disabilities (Special Tax Deduction) Letter has an expiry date.
 If it lapses, MOM may revert your levy to S$300 without warning.
 Set a calendar reminder six months before expiry.

 4. Dual-income misunderstanding.
-The IRAS relief is not capped by household income — it is available even to high earners, as long as the claimant is a married/divorced/widowed woman with any earned income.
+The IRAS relief is not capped by household income.
+It is available even to high earners, as long as the claimant is a married/divorced/widowed woman with any earned income.

 5. Letting the helper's insurance lapse.
 The concession only continues while the Work Permit is valid.
 A lapsed maid insurance policy can trigger Work Permit cancellation and end the concession mid-stream.